mchorse/reads/content/aperture-changelog.md

 ## Aperture 1.5

+This update adds a couple of QoL tweaks and two new awesome features involving keyframes and modifiers.

+**Compatible** with McLib `2.1` and Minema `3.5` (optionally).
+It doesn't mean that future versions of McLib (or Minema) would be incompatible, but older versions are most likely incompatible.

+<?php echo youtube('nitZlB_kG2w', $domain) ?>

 * Added `remapper` modifier
 * Added reverse button to `dolly` fixture
 * Added orbital flight mode (switch to orbital mode by pressing `V`, and alt + mouse scroll to change the distance)